ScaledAgileDevOps/SADMF/content/Metrics/_index.md

 The precise execution of the SAD Delivery Lifecycle is critical to the success of SADMF.
 Without "excellent" maturity scores, your customers will have no confidence you used SADMF to deliver!

-## Features Completed vs. Committed
+## Feature Completion Ratio

-The percentage of features delivered in the Convoy compared to what was planned 8 quarters ago.
+The percentage of features delivered in the Convoy compared to what was committed to 8 quarters ago.

 ## SADMF Adoption Rate